PhysioLabXR/PhysioLabXRDocs/source/RPCs/RPC.rst

 Basic Concept
 =============

+PhysioLab\ :sup:`XR` builds on top of `gRPC <https://grpc.io/>`_, a mature and language-agnostic RPC framework.
-PhysioLab\ :sup:`XR` comes with a compiler that compiles the any functions defined in :ref:`a PhyScript <feature scripting>` into a remote procedure call (RPC) server.
+It comes with a compiler that compiles the any functions defined in :ref:`a PhyScript <feature scripting>` into a remote procedure call (RPC) server.
 Any functions decorated with the `@rpc` decorator are compiled to RPC functions.

 For example, the following function is defined in a PhyScript: